 What comes out of the mouth is generated from the heart.
 And a person cannot hide what they are because the heart is going to speak it.

-"Out of the heart proceeds evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies..."
+Matthew 15:19 "For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies."

-And so we find that not only what comes out of the mouth is generated in the heart, also these other evil things—what a person does that causes him to break the law of God—is also generated from the heart.
-And so we're told here in Proverbs 4:23 to guard it [the heart] because it conditions all of our activities.
-Therefore, character and quality of living depend upon the correct functioning of the mind ? or heart.
+And so we find that not only what comes out of the mouth is generated in the heart, also these other evil things—what a person does that causes him to break the law of God—are also generated from the heart.
+And so we are told here in Proverbs 4:23 to guard it [the heart] because it conditions all of our activities.
+Therefore, character and quality of living depend upon the correct functioning of the mind—or heart.
 Out of it are the issues of life.
 The nature and outcome of our existence depend upon it.